spiral/docs/docs/en/component/data-grid.md

 ## Filter specifications

 Filters are specifications that carry values.
-Values can be passed via the constructor directly.
-In this case the filter value is fixed and will be applied as is.
+Values can be passed directly via the constructor.
+In this case, the filter value is fixed and will be applied as it is.

 ```php
 use Spiral\DataGrid\Specification\Filter;